The Dunn Raman Spectroscopy Climate Debate Fallacy

 The Dunn Fallacy

-A persistent fallacy has developed from a group of thinkers as part of a rebuttal to my work, mostly from physicist Michael Dunn, whom I have communicated with extensively on this issue and to whom I give name credit on his claim.
+A persistent fallacy has developed from a group of thinkers as part of a rebuttal to my work, primarily from physicist Michael Dunn, whom I have communicated with extensively on this issue and to whom I give name credit on his claim.

 This is a strawman fallacy.